Mayyhem/SharpSCCM/README.md

 ### Author
 Chris Thompson (@_Mayyhem) is the primary author of this project.
 Duane Michael (@subat0mik) and Evan McBroom (@mcbroom_evan) are active contributors to this project as well.

+### Warning
+This tool was written as a proof of concept in a lab environment and has not been thoroughly tested.
+There are lots of unfinished bits, terrible error handling, and functions I may never complete.
+Please be careful and use at your own risk.